gatsbyjs/gatsby/docs/docs/conceptual/using-gatsby-image.md

 * Defer loading of offscreen images for the [almost 30% of users on browsers](https://caniuse.com/loading-lazy-attr) that don't support native lazy loading
 * Blur-up images while they are loading for a pleasant initial viewer experience ([example](https://using-gatsby-image.gatsbyjs.org/blur-up/))
 * Automatically resize images to the size needed by your design
-* Generate multiple smaller images so smartphones and tablets don’t download desktop-sized images
+* Generate multiple smaller images so smartphones and tablets don’t download desktop-sized images ("[responsive images](https://www.smashingmagazine.com/2014/05/responsive-images-done-right-guide-picture-srcset/)")
 * In React apps, pre-load images before React "hydrates" so the browser doesn't have to wait (typically 0.2s to 0.5s) for React to load before loading the image.
 * Hold the image position so your page doesn’t jump while the images load
 * Strip all unnecessary metadata and optimize JPEG and PNG compression

-These are all complex tasks, and doing this consistently across a site feels like it can never be completed.
+These are all complex tasks, and doing this consistently across a site feels like a job that can never be completed.
 That's especially true when images are created or uploaded by teams that may be less aware of appropriate web image sizes and formats.

+One option is to create and maintain a custom image processing pipeline, either before code check-in or during deployment, whether your team writes all of the code themselves or offloads some of the work to a third-party service like Cloudinary.

+While these are all options, they are expensive in terms of developer time and sometimes financial cost.
 ### Build-time vs runtime

 Some of these tasks can be handled client-side, that is, in the browser.
 Gatsby takes the approach that these should be handled in advance, we don’t make users wait for the images to be optimised.